splinterod/php-exercice02/README.md

 ## Bonus question

-How would do write your code differently if you possibly had unlimited number of sublevels and was originaly un-ordered ?
+How would do write your code differently if you possibly had unlimited number of sublevels and the input was originaly un-ordered ?

 ## Install